gsjorgenson/sum-game/README.md

 The number of like-color stones adjacent to (and including) the given stone must be >= the number of opposite colored stones in the adjacent squares.
 ```

+The adjacent squares to a given square are the eight surrounding squares (that are within the board boundary).
 Any stone which no longer satisfies the sum rule must be removed from the board before further stones may be placed.
 A stone cannot be placed on the board if it would not satisfy the sum rule once placed.
+The sum rule for a stone to be placed is checked before that of stones already on the board; that is, if one places a stone, it must satisfy the sum rule before any stones are removed as a consequence of it being placed.

-The game ends when both players have no moves left and the winner is the player with the most stones on the board.
+The game ends when both players have no moves left and the winner is the player with the most stones of their color on the board.

-As a consequence of this capture mechanic, the board is always completely filled at the end of the game.
-Additionally, positions cannot repeat, and so unlike the game of Go, no additional rules are needed to ensure the game is finite.
+As a consequence of the sum rule, the board is always completely filled at the end of a game.
+Additionally, as far as I can tell, there is no way for positions to repeat.
+If this is indeed true, then unlike the game of Go no additional rules are needed to ensure each game of Sum is finite.

 ### Hole-sum variant